April 1, 2025

 • Cons: You miss large parts of the scene.
 However, if you're recording your horizontal video with the knowledge you'll crop it later to make it vertical, you can position your subject in the center of the frame to make the cropping easier.

-2. Put the horizontal video on a vertical background
+2. Add a vertical background

 • Pros: Using this approach, you see all of the video, without the need to crop parts of it.